"Not Quite a Religion": Chinese Communist Party Attracts New Followers | ExBulletin

 But analysts warn of instability if Xi, now 68, were to die because there is no clear successor, or if the already slowed Chinese economy were to plunge precipitously.

-Xi’s rapid centralization of power and Party-led focus on compliance – aided by a fast-growing and intrusive high-tech state security apparatus – could also kill flexibility and the spirit of experimentation. that made China’s new strength possible.
+Xi’s rapid centralization of power and Party-led focus on compliance – aided by a rapidly growing and intrusive high-tech state security apparatus – could also kill flexibility and the spirit of experimentation. that made China’s new strength possible.

 The disillusionment of Chinese youth is already mounting with the feeling that the economic fruits at hand have already been picked, and that it is becoming more difficult to move forward.